pks2906/disaster-response-platform/README.md

 All backend APIs were tested using Postman.
 Below are sample screenshots and test cases:

+**Note:** All tests were performed directly on the deployed backend hosted on Render, not just on localhost.

 ### 1. Create Disaster (POST /api/disasters)
 - Inputs: title, location_name, description, tags
 - Expected: 201 Created